End female genital mutilation

 Today (6 February) is the International Day of Zero Tolerance to Female Genital Mutilation.
 The WHO defines FGM as "all procedures involving partial or total removal of the external female genitalia or other injury to the female genital organs for non-medical reasons".
 It estimates that 140 million girls and women worldwide are affected by the practice, the majority in 28 African countries, and around 500,000 in Europe.
 Three million girls are at risk every year, including approximately 20,000 in the UK.

-FGM, or FGC, is a human rights abuse and a form of gender-based violence and oppression.
-FGM/C can lead to fatal bleeding, recurrent urinary and vaginal infections, severely painful menstruation, cysts, infertility and problems having sex.
-Women who have undergone FGM/C are twice as likely to die during childbirth and more likely to give birth to a stillborn baby.
+FGM, or FGC (female genital cutting), is a human rights abuse and a form of gender-based violence and oppression.
+FGM can lead to fatal bleeding, recurrent urinary and vaginal infections, severely painful menstruation, cysts, infertility and problems having sex.
+Women who have undergone FGM are twice as likely to die during childbirth and more likely to give birth to a stillborn baby.
 It has also been shown to negatively impact women's socio-economic opportunities, as it is linked to girls dropping out of school at a young age, and studies point to a range of psychological impacts, including anxiety and depression.

 UK charity the Orchid Project and its partner Tostan use the term "female genital cutting" rather than "female genital mutilation", and their explanation for this choice highlights the social pressures that lead to the practice being perpetuated - often by women who have undergone it themselves: